-Basic Definitions — VMs and Containers
+VMs and Containers

-What are VMs?
+What Are VMs?

 VMs, however, can take up a lot of system resources.
-Each VM runs not just a full copy of an operating system, but a virtual copy of all the hardware that the operating system needs to run.
+Each VM runs not just a full copy of an OS, but a virtual copy of all the hardware that the operating system needs to run.
 It’s why VMs are sometimes associated with the term “monolithic”—they’re single, all-in-one units commonly used to run applications built as single, large files.
 (The nickname, “monolithic,” will make a bit more sense after you learn more about containers below.)
 This quickly adds up to a lot of RAM and CPU cycles.
-That’s still economical compared to running separate actual computers, but for some applications it can be overkill, which led to the development of containers.
+They’re still economical compared to running separate actual computers, but for some use cases, particularly applications, it can be overkill, which led to the development of containers.

 Benefits of VMs

-- All OS resources available to apps
+- All OS resources available to apps.

-- Established management tools
+- Robust management tools.

-- Established security tools
+- Well-known security tools and controls.

 Popular VM Providers

-What are Containers?
+What Are Containers?

-Containers sit on top of a physical server and its host OS — typically Linux or Windows.
-Each container shares the host OS kernel and, usually, the binaries and libraries, too.
-Shared components are read-only.
-Sharing OS resources such as libraries significantly reduces the need to reproduce the operating system code, and means that a server can run multiple workloads with a single operating system installation.
-Containers are thus exceptionally “light” —they are only megabytes in size and take just seconds to start.
+Why are they more efficient?
+Sharing OS resources, such as libraries, significantly reduces the need to reproduce the operating system code—a server can run multiple workloads with a single operating system installation.
+That makes containers lightweight and portable—they are only megabytes in size and take just seconds to start.
 What this means in practice is you can put two to three times as many applications on a single server with containers than you can with a VM.
 Compared to containers, VMs take minutes to run and are an order of magnitude larger than an equivalent container, measured in gigabytes versus megabytes.

 Benefits of Containers